Violent J: Return to the independent circuit (2004–present)

-Return to JCW (2007–present)
+Return to JCW (2007–2015)

 In 2007, JCW launched SlamTV!.
 With it came the first broadcast of JCW since the three initial DVDs.
 Bruce returned to commentary as Diamond Donovan Douglas, and Utsler returned as "Handsome" Harley Guestella.
 3D and Gweedo announced in an episode of SlamTV! that Insane Clown Posse had been stripped of the JCW Tag Team Championships due to them not defending the title.
 At the first annual Bloodymania, JCW's premier wrestling event, Insane Clown Posse teamed with Sabu to defeat Trent Acid and The Young Alter Boys w/ Annie Social the Nun.

 Later that night, Corporal Robinson, Scott Hall, and Violent J formed the Juggalo World Order (JWO).
 Shaggy 2 Dope, Nosawa, Kevin Nash, 2 Tuff Tony, and Sid Vicious later joined the group.
 On January 26, 2008, Bruce and Tony won the JCW Tag Team Championship.
 However, their victory was declared void, stricken from the record, and the title was vacated.
 On November 9, 2008, the Juggalo World Order (Scott Hall, Shaggy 2 Dope, Violent J, 2 Tuff Tony, and Corporal Robinson) "invaded" Total Nonstop Action Wrestling's Turning Point PPV by purchasing front row tickets to the event.
 They proceeded to promote their faction by flashing their JWO jerseys, which each member had on, before being removed from the building.

 At Bloodymania III, Juggalo World Order (Corporal Robinson, Scott Hall, Shaggy 2 Dope, Violent J, and Sid Vicious) defeated Trent Acid and the Alter Boys (Tim, Tom, Terry, and Todd).
 On February 10, 2011, Bruce took the on-screen role of commissioner of the company.
 During their GOTJ seminar on July 24, 2015, Violent J said he is hoping to wrestle again by next year but he wants to "get in a better space".

+National Wrestling Alliance (2023)

+In August 2023, Violent J returned to professional wrestling as a part of Billy Corgan's National Wrestling Alliance at the NWA 75th Anniversary Show.
+Violent J became the manager of the clown tag team, The Brothers of Funstruction, while beginning a rivalry with Vampiro, coming off their past history in WCW.